Holiday and journey planning

 Tools to plan your journey

-There is a suite of planning tools available to make it easier to plan your trip, avoid the busiest times on our roads, and reduce your overall journey time.
+There is a suite of planning tools available to make it easier to plan your trip, stay safe driving on ice and snow, avoid the busiest times on our roads and get to and from your destination and events safely.
+Make sure you also check weather warnings and take regular breaks.

 Live Traffic NSW is the go-to app for commuters and holiday travellers seeking information about potential delays they might face on their trip.